Menu

 Every Child Matters within a loving and caring Christian environment

-We have a vision of a community in which each person is offered the opportunity to fulfil their potential and to understand themselves to be valued for who they are.
-Through a stimulating and challenging learning environment, we pursue academic excellence and seek the flourishing of all members of the school community.
-As an inclusive and caring church school, our commitment is to help pupils become thoughtful, open-minded and compassionate human beings who have the knowledge, skills and motivation they need to bring about positive transformation in the world.
+We are a community in which everyone is offered the opportunity to fulfil their full potential, to understand themselves and be valued for who they are.
+Through a stimulating and challenging learning environment, we pursue academic excellence and seek the flourishing of all.
+This is because we know we are all God’s children.

 “Do all the good you can, by all the means you can, in all the ways you can, in all the places you can, at all the times you can, to all the people you can, as long as you ever can.”
 John Wesley

 Our vision clearly outlines the importance of essential life values that we know enable children to flourish as individuals, part of our school family, local and wider community.
 These values, along with our Christian and British Values, are embedded and reinforced daily throughout school life.
-This is enhanced by our UNICEF work as a 'Silver Award' Rights Respecting School, more information on which can be found on this page.
+This is enhanced by our UNICEF work as a 'Gold' Rights Respecting School.

 'High Five' at Colsterworth